coloshword/ExcelAgent/README.md

 Obtaining OAuth 2.0 access tokens:
     - frontend (js) : builds the google login url, and redirects user to Google (Google): Authenticates the user, and redirects the browser to our python backend (Authorized redirect URIs)

+    - create authorization request, request sets
+    - frontend should call the endpoint to create a google request, that way we only keep the auth code on the backend